PedroLouzada/42-Common-Core/Rank0/README.md

 - Understood error handling and edge cases in practical scenarios.
 - Improved my debugging skills with Valgrind and GDB.
 - Gained experience working with Makefiles and automated testing.
+- Learned the basics of linked lists and data structures through the bonus part.

 ---